-This topic discusses IBM StoredIQ-supported source-infoset members for migrations to SharePoint targets.
+The IBM StoredIQ supported source-infoset members for migrations to SharePoint targets have limitations.

-For migrations that preserve version hierarchies, IBM StoredIQ preserves them at the file-system level.
+For migrations that preserve version hierarchies, IBM StoredIQ preserves them at the file system level.
 If container-member objects are present in the source infoset, they are copied to new version chains, independent of the source-container version.
-Therefore, member-version numbers may not match the parent-container version.
+Therefore, member-version numbers might not match the parent-container version.